Country Houses and Palaces Along the Thames: London to Oxford

 Activity Level: The Trust’s Study Trip Abroad itineraries are planned with care and attention to detail to ensure a memorable and rewarding trip for all its participants, although it should be noted that this itinerary is strenuous and includes standing for periods of time, walking on uneven surfaces, and ascending and descending stairs without handrails.
 Please consider if this program is suited for your health, physical condition, and individual circumstances.

 Cancellation and Refunds: If you must cancel your reservation, you are urged to do so as soon as possible in writing to the Decorative Arts Trust.
 All cancellations are subject to a $500 administrative fee per person.
-Deposits are non-refundable after November 8, 2024.
+For Tour 1 (May) and Tour 2 (June), deposits are non-refundable after November 8, 2024.
 Cancellations arriving by March 20, 2025, will receive a 50% refund.
 Cancellations arriving by April 10, 2025, will receive a 25% refund.
 There will be no refunds for cancellations received after April 10, 2025.
+For Tour 3 (September), deposits are non-refundable after February 24, 2025.
+Cancellations arriving by July 24, 2025, will receive a 50% refund.
+Cancellations arriving by August 21, 2025, will receive a 25% refund.
+There will be no refunds for cancellations received after August 21, 2025.
 THE TRUST STRONGLY ENCOURAGES ALL PARTICIPANTS TO PURCHASE TRAVEL INSURANCE TO PROTECT AGAINST CANCELLATIONS DUE TO ILLNESS, INJURY, AND DISRUPTIONS CAUSED BY THE PANDEMIC.